Cherokee Hiking Club

 10/3 Saturday - Clear Creek Hike on Chilhowee Mtn - Leader James Anderson, 6 miles moderate

 This is a newly announced camping trip, to be led by CHC prez Clayton Pannell.
 It will be held at the Big South Fork Bandy Creek National Park, located on the Cumberland Plateau in both Tennessee and Kentucky.
 Camping will be done at the group site there.
 There are many wonderful hiking trails in the vicinity, so these will be explored as well..
 The dates are Sunday, October 4 through Thursday, October 8, 2015.
 Clayton has a group site reserved starting Sunday night the 4th.
-Camp will be broken on Thursday morning, October the 8th, so that people can return and come to the October club meeting that evening at the Whitewater Grill in Ocoee Our reserved site has a screened-in shelter, its own shower house with hot water, and a fire ring.
+Camp will be broken on Thursday morning, October the 8th, so that people can return and come to the October club meeting that evening at the Whitewater Grill in Ocoee.
+Our reserved site has a screened-in shelter, its own shower house with hot water, and a fire ring.
 We may take in motor homes and camping trailers there.
 However, there is no electricity provided in the camping spots; only in the shower house and shelter.We have room for all who want to go on this trip.Here are some helpful websites related to Big South Fork National River & Recreation Area:

 · Directions: http://www.nps.gov/biso/planyourvisit/upload/access.pdf and http://www.nps.gov/biso/planyourvisit/directions.htm